jmshok/BCB546X-Repository/Exercise_1/README.md

 ## Data processing

-To obtain the requested file we can first create intermediate files for both Maize and Teosinte that contain the information we want.
+To obtain the requested files we can first create intermediate files for both Maize and Teosinte that contain the information we want.
 It is important to keep the headers to be able to join the files later.

 ```
 grep -E "(Sample_ID|ZMMIL|ZMMLR|ZMMMR)" fang_et_al_genotypes.txt > maize_genotypes.txt
 grep -E "(Sample_ID|ZMPBA|ZMPIL|ZMPJA)" fang_et_al_genotypes.txt > teosinte_genotypes.txt
 ```

-However to be able to join the

 As mentioned in the exercise, to obtain the files wanted they need to be transposed with the script available: